 HUMAN CONNECTIONS

 The latest collection by Colmar Originals, called ‘Human Connections’, was inspired by the frantic pace of the modern city.
 The core looks in the ‘Research’ line include men’s bombers with down padding, a double-breasted coat and a parka in padded microfiber.
-For women, the line proposes a bomber and a jacket in a shiny internally laminated stretch fabric and outerwear pieces made of a crushed material with an “origami” effect.
+For women, the line proposes a bomber and a jacket in a shiny, internally laminated stretch fabric and outerwear pieces made of a crushed material with an “origami” effect.
 In other lines, feminine classics are reinterpreted in a plissé fabric or in neoprene.
-A selection of knits, from cashmere to alpaca, complete the collection.
+A selection of knits, from cashmere to alpaca, completes the collection.

 www.colmar.it